richcooper95/crisis/docs/http-api.md

 #### Response

-JSON response, a list containing up to 10 of the best matches.
+A list of JSON objects in order of match score.
 Each element in the list has the following fields:
- - coach-id: integer
+ - \<all fields from the coach representation\>
- - TODO \<the rest of the coach data\>
+ - id: integer
- - Match score: integer between 0 and 100
+ - match_score: integer